CN-UPB/DeepCoMP/README.md

     * Different utilities for each UE?
 Shift log function to cut x-axis at different points correspondign to the requirement
         * Then normalize data rates accordingly
     * LTE baseline: Select BS with highest long-term avg SINR
+    * Add penalty for connecting to new BS?
+For handover overhead? --> could introduce interesting trade-off to just greedy all connection
 * Optimization approach: Numerical optimization of instantaneous total utility?
 * Real-world traces for UE movement somewhere?
 From 5G measurement mmW paper?
 * Multi-agent RL became really slow when training somehow.
 Why?
 Any way to improve performance in general?
 Simulation quite slow with many UEs.